fullstackreact/react-native-firestack/README.md

 firestack.presence          // the presence api
   .on('users/connections')  // set the users/connections as the
-                            // root for presence handling .setOnlineFor('auser')    // Set the child of auser as online
+                            // root for presence handling .setOnline('auser')       // Set the child of auser as online
 ```

 While the _device_ is online (the connection), the value of the child object at `users/connections/auser` will be: